 Here he is cooking dinner...

 Oh yes, THIS is where he was doing the cooking...an elderly but restored Superior Coach with most all of the comforts of home (well, he did use my shower).
 Before being involved with the Antarctic program in the late 80's-mid 90's, Al worked for many years at the observatory on Mt.
 Washington.
 More recently he worked for the company that was commissioning the Iridium satellites...remember those?
 They live still.
-At the moment (March 2001) he's working for a satcom company in Albuquerque, NM, I visited him on my February pass through while moving to California.
+As of March 2001 he was working for a satcom company in Albuquerque, NM, I visited him on my February pass through while moving to California.

 Another view of the bus from the rear--he's out using the pickup that otherwise would be hitched up for towing.
 This is in the apartment complex parking lot, the levee for Lake Pontchartrain is in the background.
 Al has solar panels in the roof, a fairly fancy electrical system, GPS etc...